 - In a pot add goat, 4 tsp salt and cover with water.
 Place over med-high heat until you see the fat accumulate at the top.
 (About 5 min after boiling)

-- Turn off heat, skim fat and remove and wash goat.
+- Turn off heat, skim fat and remove and rinse goat.

 - In a large sauce pan add ¼ cup of oil and add one small onion sliced.
 Cook until browned.
 (About 10-15 minutes)